 Conversation, company, meals, devotion and story-telling: you don’t know how valuable they are till you’ve lost a lot of other things.

 Illness can make you do that, pan for the gold.
 When a flow of suffering washes normal life away, you realise that gleaming among the residue was the treasure you’d been wanting all your life.

 We often stumble into this gold, and then stumble away from it again.
 Maybe suffering or illness helps refine our tastes.
 It’s interesting to compile a list of what does or doesn’t have this life-giving, joy-giving quality.
-Here’s an attempt:
+Here’s my attempt — you may disagree: